1.) Never Drink and Drive.................

 * Always wear an approved helmet and suitable clothing

-* Never ride alone, and let someone know where you are going and when you plan to return
+* Never ride alone, and let someone know where you are going and when you plan

-* Carry emergency supplies and learn basic survival skills and keep the necessary extras on your snowmobile at all times. (belts, plugs, bulbs, tool kit, etc.)
+* Carry emergency supplies and learn basic survival skills and keep the

 * Stay on the right side of the trail